DavidRodriguez82695/Vial_Organizer_k-NN/README.md

+# Put all files with "Image -" in front of it to an Image folder and merge any that are numerical.

 # Vial Organizer with k-NN Machine Learning

 This project presents a simple yet effective machine learning-based approach to organizing vials based on their cap colors using the k-Nearest Neighbors (k-NN) algorithm.
 The system is built around a grid-style vial holder, where each slot may contain a vial with a colored cap (Red, White, Blue, Black, or No Cap).
 The goal is to detect vial cap types from images and reorganize them according to a target logic (e.g., sorted Red-White-Blue by column).